It's Dark and Hell Is Hot: Legacy

-Andrew R. Chow from TIME Magazine published a article about the album on the day of DMX's passing (April 9, 2021) saying, "Then 27-year-old Earl Simmons, better known as DMX, released his debut album It’s Dark and Hell Is Hot, and everything changed.
+Andrew R. Chow from Time published an article about the album on the day of DMX's passing (April 9, 2021) saying, "Then 27-year-old Earl Simmons, better known as DMX, released his debut album It’s Dark and Hell Is Hot, and everything changed.
 The album was full of violent nihilism, hair-raising tales of betrayal and revenge, and his emulations of dogs barking and whining; the beats were rugged and skeletal.
 Rather than being rejected or pigeonholed, the album immediately skyrocketed to the top of the charts, selling 251,000 copies in its first week in the U.S as songs like “Ruff Ryders’ Anthem” rang out of every car stereo in New York City and beyond."
 He also wrote the album was catalyst for American producer Swizz Beatz's career and influenced artists later on like American rapper Denzel Curry, who listed it as one of his favorite albums.
 Nas reminisced in 2013, “that was the year DMX took over the world."

 In 2015, Pitchfork wrote, "The debut album from DMX is the Dante’s Inferno of rap.
 His infamous stage presence and aggression gave a voice to the voiceless in the streets of New York and overnight changed the course of hip-hop."
-In 2022, Rolling Stone ranked the album twenty-second on their list of The 200 Greatest Hip-Hop Albums of All Time.
+In 2022, Rolling Stone ranked the album twenty-second on their list of "The 200 Greatest Hip-Hop Albums of All Time".

 Canadian recording artist Drake interpolated “How’s It Going Down” on his 2016 song “U With Me".
 He personally asked DMX for his permission.